-What percentage of your time will you have to devote to your website, blog?
+What percentage of your time will you have to devote to your website, or blog?
 What systems will you have in place to ensure consistent and timely delivery of your content?

-Will I perform some, most or all of the work on my website?
+Will I perform some, most, or all of the work on my website?

-Will you work on your website exclusively, or will you outsource?
+Will you work on your website exclusively or will you outsource?
 If you outsource, do you have the right people in place to accomplish your goals?
 What system do you have in place to organize and keep track of projects?

 There are so many things to consider when it comes down to what you actually want your site to do, that it is tempting to try to do them all.
 However, if you try to do too much you will end up confusing your audience and render your site ineffective.

 Most importantly, however, is the fact that maintaining a million features only leads to more work!
 I am not sure about you but, for me personally, the last thing I want is to do more work.